-Coverage of relevant literature on parameter estimation using particle methods in state-space models can be found in the work of \citeA{kantas15}, \citeA{carvalho2010particle}, and \citeA{andrieu2004particle}.
-The origins of the nested particle filtering algorithm were discussed by \citeA{Crisan:2018}.
-An early paper on conditional particle filters in the artificial intelligence literature is that of \citeA{montemerlo-thrun-whittaker}.
+Coverage of relevant literature on parameter estimation using particle methods in state-space models can be found in \cite{andrieu2004particle, carvalho2010particle, kantas15}.
+The origins of the nested particle filtering algorithm were discussed in \cite{Crisan:2018}.
+An early discussion of conditional particle filters in the artificial intelligence literature can be found in \cite{montemerlo-thrun-whittaker}.
 The problem considered is that of simultaneously estimating the pose of a mobile robot and the positions of nearby people in a previously mapped environment.
 The algorithm proposed to solve the problem is a conditional particle filter that in effect treats the pose of the robot as the parameter space and the position of nearby people as the state space.
+(The meaning of `conditional' in \cite{montemerlo-thrun-whittaker} is not explicitly conditional, in the sense of this paper, but has a similar motivation.)
 A related approach is to augment the state with the parameter and compute joint posterior distributions over the state space and parameter.
 The EKF-SLAM filter utilizes such an approach \cite{durrant2006simultaneous}.
 Conversely, if one considers the state as originally comprising of the parameter, conditional particle filtering can be viewed as hierarchically decomposing the state into two components.
-This is the approach taken by \citeA{doucet-johansen}.
+This is the approach taken in \cite{doucet-johansen}.
 There are also other meanings of the term conditional particle filter in the literature.
-For example, for \citeA{svensson-schon-kok}, the conditioning is with respect to a state space trajectory.
-A variational approach to the problem of state and parameter estimation has also been considered by \citeA{ye15}.
+For example, in \cite{svensson-schon-kok}, the conditioning is with respect to a state space trajectory.
+A variational approach to the problem of state and parameter estimation has also been considered in \cite{ye15}.